Woodson rekindles Knight memories as new coaches make debuts

 AP Sports Writer

-BLOOMINGTON, Ind.
-(AP) — Fans started filing into Indiana’s Assembly Hall as soon as the doors swung open Tuesday afternoon.

-They couldn’t wait to see what wrinkles new Indiana coach Mike Woodson had installed on offense, the effort his team would play with on defense and whether another coaching change would finally help the Hoosiers reclaim their spot in the national college basketball conversation.
+After months of wondering what new wrinkles the former Hoosiers star would install and hoping yet another coaching change would finally restore the Hoosiers’ glorious past, Woodson finally got a chance to show everyone the work he’s done.

+“It feels good to be 1-0, but we’ve got a long way to go,” he said after Indiana held on for a 68-62 victory over Eastern Michigan, Woodson’s first as a college coach.
+“And I will keep that ball as a souvenir.”

-The opening day of the season was filled with hope, certainly at Indiana and some five dozen schools that changed coaches during a tumultuous offseason including Indiana’s opponent, Eastern Michigan.
-The Eagles brought back former Arkansas coach Stan Heath.
+The opening day of college basketball tipped off Tuesday filled with hope, certainly at Indiana and some five dozen schools that changed coaches during a tumultuous offseason, including the Hoosiers’ opponent.
+The Eagles also brought back one of their former players, Stan Heath.

-Woodson isn’t the biggest name or most prominent school on the list.
+Woodson isn’t the biggest name or most prominent school on the list of changes.

+Hubert Davis dressed in a powder blue pullover for his first game since replacing three-time national champion Roy Williams at North Carolina.
+The 19th-ranked Tar Heels rolled past Loyola (Maryland) 83-62.

-Porter Moser, who led Loyola-Chicago to the Final Four, replaced Lon Kruger at Oklahoma.
-Arizona hired Tommy Lloyd after Sean Miller was fired.
-So was his brother, Archie, which opened the door for Woodson’s hiring — and much-anticipated debut.
+Porter Moser, who led Loyola Chicago to the Final Four and replaced Lon Kruger at Oklahoma, made his debut against Northwestern State.
+And new Arizona coach Tommy Lloyd started his new job against Northern Arizona.
+The Wildcats fired Sean Miller in the spring while Indiana made the same decision with Miller’s brother, Archie, opening the door for Woodson’s hiring — and much-anticipated debut.

 It was a fitting start for a new era at Indiana.

-In December 1971, Bob Knight made his Indiana debut at the grand opening of one of Indiana’s best-known basketball cathedrals.
-This time, as the Hoosiers tipped off their 50th season inside the building, Woodson was the first true Knight disciple to return to the Hoosiers bench.
+In December 1971, Bob Knight made his Indiana debut at the grand opening of one of the state’s best-known basketball cathedrals.
+This time, as the Hoosiers tipped off their 50th season inside the building, Woodson became the first true Knight disciple to return to the Indiana bench — though longtime assistant Dan Dakich served in that capacity briefly as an interim coach.

-He is the first Indiana alum to run the program without an interim title since Lou Watson was hired in 1965.
-Longtime fans remember how Woodson dazzled fans on the high school courts around Indianapolis before playing for Knight from 1977-80.
+Woodson, the Indiana alum to run the program without an interim title since Lou Watson was hired in 1965, sensed it.
+Longtime fans remember how Woodson dazzled fans on high school courts around Indianapolis before playing for Knight from 1977-80.

 There are also some familiar names, too.